 What are Manual J / S / D / T?
-They are not just letters in the alphabet, but standards and a protocol developed by Air Conditioning Contractors of America (ACCA) for the proper design and installation of HVAC equipment and duct work.
+CALCULATIONS They are not just letters in the alphabet, but standards and a protocol developed by Air Conditioning Contractors of America (ACCA) for the proper design and installation of HVAC equipment and ductwork for air conditioner efficiency.
 Each standard is important and plays a part in the standard that follows.
 They are usually done in a prescribed order to deliver the best results.
 Each house is different and a lot depends upon the location of the home.
 A home in Denver will be different than a similar home in Pueblo or Breckenridge.

 Under the old rule of thumb in Colorado, no one bothered to size boilers or furnaces because every system was oversized.
 Energy was cheap and too much heat was much better than not enough heat.
 In addition the benefits of insulation were not as well defined and it was better to oversize than undersize.
 The equipment was also not as efficient and making houses comfortable was accomplished by oversizing the systems.
 Today oversized systems are inefficient to operate, may short cycle and actually perform worse than properly sized equipment.

 Cooling is a bit more complex than heating.
 However, most contractors oversize the cooing equipment.
 They use a rule of thumb method of 400 -500 feet per tonof cooling (12,000Btu’s).
 This was established a long time back when we measured cooling with tons of ice!
 In correct cooling sizing can bring big troubles to the home dweller.
 In extreme circumstances, oversized equipment can result in condensation in the ductwork and eventually mold growth in the ducts and on the walls.
 This is more common in humid climates when humid air condenses on cold surfaces causing condensation.